Do you need to switch phones for privacy? An honest answer

 Level 5: GrapheneOS on a Pixel

 GrapheneOS is the gold standard.
 No Google dependencies in the system, hardened kernel, isolated sandboxed Google Play if you need it.
-The only mobile platform independently audited for security.
+It is one of the few mobile OS projects with ongoing external security review.

 See: Install GrapheneOS on a Pixel